danielscc/danielscc/README.md

 ## About me

 Hey there!
 I'm Daniel Cruz, web developer from Monterrey, México.
-Proud graduate with a Bachelor's degree in I.T. 🐘 from <a href="https://www.uanl.mx/universidad-autonoma-de-nuevo-leon/">UANL</a>.
+Proud graduate with a Bachelor's degree in I.T. :elephant: from <a href="https://www.uanl.mx/universidad-autonoma-de-nuevo-leon/">UANL</a>.
 Data Analyst trying to get into Backend Development.

 ### Contact